 Bonus: Scope for further theme development

 You can provide different custom styles for each block you create for your theme.
-Since blocks can be placed individually, you can delve further into a block-based theme development process without worrying about messing up your WordPress Gutenberg theme.
+Since blocks can be placed individually, you can delve further into a block-based theme development process without worrying about messing up any Gutenberg themes out there.

 Possible issues while using WordPress Gutenberg theme with solutions